selfAnnihilator/myTea/README.md

 ## 🧪 Testing

-This project includes unit tests using Jest.
+This project includes comprehensive unit tests using Jest and React Testing Library.
 Tests are organized in `__tests__` directories alongside the code they test.

 ### Running Tests